-Studying abroad is one of the most exciting experiences that you will have in college and these questions are some you should ask when meeting with a college or university off-campus director during your college visit.
+Studying abroad is one of the most exciting experiences that you will have in college and these questions are some you should ask when visiting campus or meeting with a college or university representative.

 - What types of trips are offered?

 Shorter trips, over spring break and summer, do not offer as many academic credits as semester-long programs but can give you an opportunity to travel to more locations.

 - Is there a study abroad program for _____ majors?

 Investigate specialized programs that complement the major you are considering.

 Immersion programs are one of the most beneficial learning opportunities a student can experience, especially for those who want to be fluent in the language.

 - Does the program have a GPA requirement?

 Use studying abroad as another motivator to stay on top of your grades during your first two years of college.